fynoio/ios-sdk/README.md

 The Fyno iOS SDK enables you to utilize Fyno's services within your iOS applications, offering tools to manage remote notifications, among other features.
 Here are the instructions to integrate the Fyno SDK with your native iOS app using Swift.

 ## Requirements
-- FYNO Account
+- Fyno Account
-- FYNO App ID, available in Settings > Keys & IDs
+- Fyno App ID, available in Settings > Keys & IDs
 - iOS 13+ or iPadOS 13+ device (iPhone, iPad, iPod Touch) for testing.
 Xcode 14+ simulator running iOS 16+ also works.
 - Mac with Xcode 12+
 - p8 Authentication Token